 And Yes, That Includes Light from Screens

-“Staring at bright screens in darkness with dilated pupils allows more quantities of light to enter the eyes,” says Dr. Singh.
-And don’t be fooled by blue-light filters or night modes: Dr. Singh cautions that, while these certainly do limit blue light, they still throw some light at your face, usually from a few inches away.
-“If it’s dark, and you’re looking at something that produces light, that light has an opportunity to get in and suppress your melatonin.”
+“Staring at bright screens in darkness with dilated pupils allows more quantities of light to enter the eyes,” says Singh.
+And don’t be fooled by blue-light filters or night modes: Singh cautions that, while these certainly do limit blue light, they still throw some rays at your face, usually from a few inches away.
+“If it’s dark, and you’re looking at something that produces light, that light has an opportunity to get in and suppress melatonin.”

 Go to Bed (And Wake Up) At the Same Time Every Day

 Our bodies respond extraordinarily well to routine.
-And while it may be tricky to condition it based on your schedule, it’s crucial to try to maintain some semblance of a standard bedtime and wake time.
+And while it may be difficult to condition one based on your schedule, it’s crucial to try to maintain some semblance of a standard bed- and wake-time.
 The average person requires between seven and nine hours of sleep.
-That means if someone goes to bed around 1030 every night, their wake time should be around 5:30 and 6:30 am.
-There’s some wiggle room, of course, but by sticking to a consistent routine — and not, say, sleeping in late on the weekends — it conditions the body to sleep better.
-“Try not to sway more than 10-15 minutes, if possible,” says Dr. Singh.
+That means if someone goes to bed around 1030 every night, their wake time should be around 5:30 and 6:30am.
+There’s some wiggle room, of course, but by sticking to a consistent routine — and not, say, sleeping in late on the weekends — our body becomes conditioned to sleep better.
+“Try not to sway more than 10-15 minutes, if possible,” says Singh.

-Now, the tricky — but crucial — part here, per Dr. Singh, is maintaining that sleep-wake time even if you’ve had a few crappy nights of sleep.
+Now, another tricky — but crucial — part of this equation, per Singh, is maintaining that sleep-wake time even if you’ve had a few crappy nights of sleep.
 “The fact is that sleep is the most innate natural drive,” he says.
 “If you don’t give yourself that, your body will force it from you and force you to nap in the day because you’re tired.
 It will force you to go to bed early.
 But avoid that temptation because then you’re going to hurt your drive at night and throw the system off.”

-Exercise is an important part of the sleep equation.
-Not only does it help reduce stress, but exercise, per Dr. Singh, increases the homeostatic drive, the body’s natural hunger for sleep.
+Exercise is a crucial part of the sleep equation.
+Not only does it help reduce stress, but exercise increases the homeostatic drive, the body’s natural hunger for sleep.
 At least 30-45 minutes of proper exercise a day is the sweet spot, but more is better.
-A gret deal of research backs this up.
+A great deal of research backs this up.
 For instance, a study from The Journal of the American Medical Association shows that a daily exercise regimen not only helped people fall asleep faster but also gave them an additional 41 minutes of quality sleep time.

 …But Don’t Exercise Too Close to Bedtime